tw-in-js/twind/docs/contributing.md

 - `yarn lint`: Run eslint
 - `yarn lint:fix`: Run eslint fix
 - `yarn release`: To publish the package

+## Ideas for the future

+Below is an outline of some todos, packages, plugins and ideas that we would like to explore or implement given enough time and resources.
+If you would like to help us at all then please create an issue around any of the following points so that we can discuss the idea further.

 ## Packages